Welcome to PayPal!

 Disputes listed above may be excluded from being charged a Standard Dispute fee or a High Volume Dispute fee, but the claim itself may still be included in the overall calculation of your dispute ratio.

-For transactions that are not processed either through a buyer’s PayPal account or through a guest checkout (PayPal Plus), and where the buyer pursues a chargeback for the transaction with their card issuer, then PayPal will charge you a Chargeback fee for facilitating the chargeback process.
+For transactions that are not processed either through a buyer’s PayPal account or through guest checkout PayPal Plus, and where the buyer pursues a chargeback for the transaction with their card issuer, then PayPal will charge you a Chargeback fee for facilitating the chargeback process.
 This fee will apply regardless of whether the buyer is successful in pursuing the chargeback with the card issuer.

-The applicable Chargeback fee will be deducted from your PayPal account.
+The applicable Chargeback fee will be deducted from (i) your e-money balance if you hold a Balance Business Account; or (ii) credit you may have against PayPal or any future payments that you receive, if you have a Personal Account or a Premier Account.
 If the original transaction was in a currency other than Brazilian Reais, the Chargeback fee will be in Brazilian Reais in an amount equivalent to the amount specified on the Chargeback Fees table based on the currency of the original transaction.
 In this case, a currency conversion will be required and a Currency Conversion fee will apply.

 Impact of various purchase protection processes on sellers